MetroidPrimeModding/prime-practice-native/README.md

 - Switch to a more efficient renderer (and fix some rendering bugs)
 - Add item presets for Start, Any%, and 21%
 - Save position now saves orientation and velocity
+- Save position now saves room and position
+- Unfortunately, it can currently only load room *or* position.
+Hopefully can fix this later.

 ### 2.2.2 (beta)
 - Save menu input location across menu opening/closing